pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 300px
 		:alt: variables declared by var

-		:caption: The variable "count" is declared by using var which is valid.
+		The variable "count" is declared by using var which is valid.
 It just replaces the value of count with the new value.